noahehall/theBookOfNoah/0current/appdev/security/cfssl.md

 - aka certificate signature request
 - encoded text file: data related to the entity requesting a certificate from a certificate authority and signed with the entity's priv key
+- distinguished names: DN: the signing request is bound to the names, from most specific to least specific (more names exist than the ones listed here)
   - CN: common name
+  - EM: email address
+  - OU: organization unit
   - O: organization
   - L: city/locality
-- S: state/province
+  - ST: state/province
   - C: country
-- email address
 - pubkey (never share the privkey)

 ### digital certificate